FATac/fatac.github.com/source/visualization.rst

 		        	{
 					    "name":"Name",
 					    "type":"text",
-					    "path":["Location.name"]
+					    "path":["my:Location.my:name"]
 				    },

                     /* ... more JSON data */
 			    ]
 		    },

 		    {
 			    "name":"body",
+			    "data":[ ... ]
+		    },

+		    {
+			    "name":"thumbnail",
 			    "data":[

 			     	{
 			            "name":"Representation",
 			            "type":"media",
-			            "path":["Location.imageUrl"]       // Media type should resolve to an URL containing any media (image, video, etc.)
+			            "path":["my:Location.my:imageUrl"]       // Media type should resolve to an URL containing any media (image, video, etc.)
 			        }
 			    ]
 		    }
 	    ]
     }

+Note that in Location template there is no "thumbnail" section, so any other section can be used for thumbnail generation.

 Possible Country template resolution for object "United Kingdom" could be as follows